PADI Rescue Diver Course

 What do I need to start?

-To participate in the rescue training sessions in open water, and to participate in the open water rescue scenarios, you must be certified as a PADI Advanced Open Water Diver or have a qualifying certification from another training organization.
+To participate in the rescue training sessions in open water and in the open water rescue scenarios, you must be certified as a PADI Advanced Open Water Diver or have a qualifying certification from another training organization.

 Minimum age: 15 years old (12 for PADI Junior Rescue Diver)